dscherer21/bamazon/README.md

 # bamazon
 An Amazon Mock up run from the Command Line.
+Three apps running together: A Customer Side app, A manager app, and an Executive app.

 Demo Video Here: https://youtu.be/x_BvqZW0kIM

+Technologies Used: JavaScript, MySQL, NodeJS, NPM, Cli-table, Colors, Dotenv, Inquirer, and Prompt

 On the Customer side you are able to view a table of items for sale.
 To choose an item, you enter the ID of the item you want.
 It will ask you how many of those items you would like to purchase.
 After that, it will give you a total for the items.
 ![Demo](images/customerdemo1.png)